iest/Eysys-Front-End-Guidelines/Eysys Front-End Guidelines.md

         }
         &:after { clear:both; }
     }
-Use as a mixin by adding into elements that have floats within them — e.g. on a `ul` with floated `li` elements inside
+Use as a mixin by adding to elements that have floats within them — e.g. on a `ul` with floated `li` elements inside

 ### Jade/HTML
 * Use HTML5 elements for semanticity, but use with CSS classes to style.
 Don't style the elements themselves — e.g. `header.top-toolbar`
-* Make sure jade is compiled minified, otherwise whitespace could mess up your designs
+* Make sure jade is outputted minified, otherwise whitespace could mess up your designs